(The following is an edited excerpt from my upcoming book: “The Product Owner Role Explained”. It will be available in late summer, 2013)

 When an initiative starts, there’s always interest in knowing when it will be completed.
 Certainly the Management team would want to know and the Product Owner himself may need estimates for Roadmap planning or coordinating with other parts of the organization.
-Under the Scrum methodology estimates for an entire initiative aren’t provided up front so how can the probable completion date be determined?
+Under the Scrum methodology estimates for an entire initiative aren’t provided up front so how can the likely completion date be determined?

 An easy, quick and low effort technique is to create an Initiative Burndown Chart which tracks the number of remaining backlog items from sprint to sprint.
 It provides a clear visual showing progress and the sprint in which all work is likely to be completed.